Archiving Policy

 Version of Record

 We systematically archive metadata in XML format and final versions of articles as PDFs.
 Any post-publication corrections or updates are re-archived with clear labeling to maintain a transparent and reliable Version of Record.
+Archived content is preserved in stable and non-proprietary formats to support long-term accessibility and interoperability.

 Global Networks

 To ensure redundancy and global reach, we utilize a combination of international preservation ecosystems, including the Internet Archive, ongoing integration with LOCKSS, and robust local archival systems.
+Preservation copies may be distributed across geographically diverse archival systems to minimize the risk of data loss.

 Future-Proofing Science